fmarino-ipzs/eid-it-wallet-docs/docs/en/brand-identity.rst

 The IT-Wallet System has its own Visual Identity.
 Ecosystem participants MUST apply it in such a way that it stands out while at the same time dialogues and coexists with their own Visual Identity and that of their own Technical Solutions.

-Specifically, all Primary Actors MAY use the Official Resources related to the Visual Identity of the IT-Wallet System.
-Their use MUST be exclusively aimed at representing the participation in the IT-Wallet System and not at replacing the Visual Identity of their own Technical Solutions.
+Specifically, all Primary Actors MUST use the Official Resources related to the Visual Identity of the IT-Wallet System.
+Their use is intended to represent participation in the IT-Wallet System without replacing the Visual Identity of their own Technical Solution.

 Logo
 ^^^^